 The Fire HD 8 offers better performance than a similarly priced traditional Android tablet, with a wide range of Amazon-focused features.

-The Fire HD 8 is half the price of the HD 10 and offers a nearly identical experience.
+The Fire HD 8 is cheaper than the HD 10 and offers a nearly identical experience.
 The smaller size makes it a great e-reader, and the dual stereo speakers are good enough for playing back audiobooks, music, and movies.

 Best Amazon tablet